The Minkowski content measure for the Liouville quantum gravity metric: Introduction

-We review the necessary preliminaries in Section~\ref{sec:preliminaries}.
-With these preliminaries in hand, we present in Section~\ref{sec:proof-strategy} a detailed overview of our proof of the main results.
-Section~\ref{sec:tightness} is dedicated to showing the tightness of the Minkowski content approximations.
-In Section~\ref{sec:minkowski-content-sle-segments}, we prove a key stepping stone towards the main results:\ \eqref{eqn:main-theorem} for space-filling SLE segments of fixed LQG area.
-We extend this to general sets and fields and complete the proofs of the main results in Section~\ref{sec:generalization}.

-Throughout the paper, we use the following notations. \begin{itemize} \item The constant $\gamma \in (0,2)$ is fixed, and we do not consider multiple values of $\gamma$ at the same time.
-When we do not specify the value of $\gamma$ (e.g., in expressions such as ``LQG metric ball" or ``quantum dimension"), we refer to the corresponding $\gamma$-LQG quantities.
+We use the following notations throughout the paper. \begin{itemize} \item The constant $\gamma \in (0,2)$ is fixed, and we do not consider multiple values of $\gamma$ simultaneously.
+When we do not specify the value of $\gamma$ (e.g., in expressions such as ``LQG metric ball" or ``quantum dimension"), we refer to the corresponding $\gamma$-LQG quantities. \item We write $d_\gamma$ for the dimension of $\gamma$-LQG.
+We also use the $\gamma$-dependent constants